Struki84/sinatra-dev-box/README.md

 Troubleshoot
 ----
 + if you run the provision for the first time, vagrant may ask you for your root password
-+ If you run the provision for the first time, or install new version of ruby, it may take a very long time
++ If you run the provision for the first time it may take a very long time
 + If server stops responding or stops function run `vagrant provision`to reset it
 + thin server is run on each `vagrant up`